 Gas stations can be oddly sparse on some highways, especially in the Negev Desert.
 Even in the populous center of the country, there are plenty of times when you won’t see a station for miles.
 Our advice is to keep your tank above ¼ at all times, and above ½ when you’re traveling outside of the country’s center.

 Your final fill up will be right before you return your rental car.
 If you’re returning at Ben Gurion airport, there’s a gas station on-site!
-It’s open 24 hours and the prices are basically in line with others in the area.
+It’s open 24 hours and the gas prices are basically in line with others in the area.

-Final thoughts on renting a car in Israel
+Final thoughts on car rentals in Israel

 Read next: Your essential Israel itinerary